Nepiki/Guides/Shadow-Hearts.md

 ```
 [Hunting Treasure in the Moonlight] (5)
-Obtain all treasure found in the Plains (not including Zhaoyang Village)
+Obtain all treasure found in the Plains (not including Zhaoyang Village).
 ```

 There are 5 treasures here.
 Some are tricky to find.
 If you can't find everything refer to a guide of your liking.